developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 The notion of “arrays” was difficult to explain, but I tried my best.

-The trickiest thing to capture is that a sub-array is one or more instances of a SINGLE sub-group, and each “instance” of that sub-group can contain anything that sub-group is defined to allow.

 That was the key thing that lead me to do this write-up, because the simple statement that you had that “Any number of MCs can be included in a single step, but any given MC may be used exactly once in any individual Step” was not really correct.
 An MC does NOT have to be used “exactly once” – it can be used “at most once” since not being used at all is allowed.